Ground Beef Stroganoff Recipe

 - Brown your ground beef in a dutch oven or deep skillet with olive oil.

 - To the ground beef add chopped onions and minced garlic.
 Cook until lightly browned.

 - Add mushrooms to the skillet and cook for another 5 minutes.

 - Add flour, stir to combine everything together and saute for another minute.

-- Pour in your broth and scarp any bits stuck to the bottom of the pan.
+- Pour in your broth and scrape any bits stuck to the bottom of the pan.
 Add in your heavy whipping cream, Worcestershire sauce, salt, pepper and bring to a simmer.